 This bill establishes time limitations for investigations conducted by the Office of Professional Licensure and Certification (OPLC) in response to allegations of professional misconduct.
-Specifically, it mandates that within 30 days of receiving an allegation, the OPLC must determine if the allegation constitutes a claim of professional misconduct.
+Specifically, it mandates that within 30 days of receiving an allegation, the OPLC must determine if the allegation states a claim of professional misconduct.
 If the allegation is deemed valid, the OPLC is required to complete the investigation within 90 days and report its findings to the board at its next regularly scheduled meeting.
-If the investigation is not completed within this timeframe, the board has the discretion to either instruct the OPLC to continue the investigation or make a final determination on the claim within an additional 60 days.
+If the investigation is incomplete after 90 days, the board may either instruct the OPLC to continue the investigation or make a final determination within an additional 60 days.

 As Amended by the Senate: 310:9